KiltedCode/khandaria-campaign/sessions/2020/2020-03-19-dancing-in-the-mist.md

 `Pylia` becomes a large tree
 guard raises a whistle but doesn't blow
 prisoners cringed knowing what it will do
-guy next to `Belsarin` rummages for a rock chip, and palms it
+guy next to `Belsaran` rummages for a rock chip, and palms it
 dwarf fell onto his pouch and there is a small hole
 gray green dust falling onto the floor
 a little mound forming under bag